ncase/covid-19/words/words.md

 But what about folks without smartphones?
 Or infections through doorknobs?
 Or "true" asymptomatic cases?
 Contact tracing apps can't catch all transmissions... *and that's okay!* We don't need to catch *all* transmissions, just 60%+ to get R < 1.

-(Rant about the confusion about pre-symptomatic vs "true" asymptomatic.
-"True" asymptomatics are rare:[^rant])
+(Footnote rant about the confusion between pre-symptomatic vs "true" asymptomatic – "true" asymptomatics are rare:[^rant])

 [^rant]: Lots of news reports – and honestly, many research papers – did not distinguish between "cases who showed no symptoms when we tested them" (pre-symptomatic) and "cases who showed no symptoms *ever*" (true asymptomatic).
 The only way you could tell the difference is by following up with cases later.